 Caralogy Methodology

-Among the 9 E-SUV electric, the G9 ranks (mid-table) in WLTP range.
+Among the 9 E-SUV electric, the G9 ranks (in the bottom third) in WLTP range.
 Caralogy simulates its real-world behaviour: motorway simulation, consumption simulation and performance simulation.

 Long daily commute (>50 km/day) without range anxiety.
 3rd of 8 in DC charge power (300 kW).